BautistaDiSanto/CryptoPage/README.md

+page: cryptopage.vercel.app/currencies
 This project is based on the CoinGecko API, made with react.js, react-router, react-query, and styled components.
-In the next months i will be adding pagination, finishing the coin detail page, and options for sorting the acoin list.
+In the next months i will be adding pagination, finishing the coin detail page, creating a home and options for sorting the coin list.

 # Getting Started with Create React App